devicetree-org/devicetree-specification/source/chapter3-devicenodes.rst

 -------------------------

 Reserved memory is specified as a node under the ``/reserved-memory`` node.
-The operating system shall exclude reserved memory from normal usage one can create child nodes describing particular reserved (excluded from normal use) memory regions.
+The operating system shall exclude reserved memory from normal usage.
+One can create child nodes describing particular reserved (excluded from normal use) memory regions.
 Such memory regions are usually designed for the special usage by various device drivers.